EI-CoreBioinformatics/mikado/docs/Usage/Daijin.rst

 that will guide you through using the manager for analysing an RNA-Seq sample for *Sc. pombe*.

-.. hint:: It is possible to launch the two steps of the pipeline directly with Snakemake, using the snakefiles located in Mikado.daijin: :download:`tr.snakefile <tr.snakefile>` for the first step, and :download:`mikado.snakefile` for the second.
+.. hint:: It is possible to launch the two steps of the pipeline directly with Snakemake, using the snakefiles located in Mikado.daijin: :download:`assemble.smk <assemble.smk>` for the first step, and :download:`mikado.smk` for the second.

 .. warning:: Starting from